Instagram Model Julia Muniz Shows Off Her Tanned Body In Lime Bikini For Latest Update

 Today is World Oceans day ❤️???? they are the lungs of our planet.
 Today, do something.
 These are amazing NGOS: @coralgardeners @4ocean @savethereef .
 I’ve had the happiest moments of my life in the ocean.
 We MUST take care of our planet.
 Water gives us life and its healing.
 There is nothing as amazing as water in the world.
 I invite everyone to think of 5 habits you can change in your daily life to help the ocean.
 Some Ideas: always caring a reusable cup/straw.
 Choosing non toxic products.
 Fishing responsibly.
 Organising beach clean ups on your community… can you help me with more ideas?

 The 21-year-old was shot underwater for the next pic.
-She rocked a scuba suit and face mask as she handled coral reef.
+She rocked a scuba suit and face mask as she handled coral.
 For the third photo, Muniz shared a selfie she took while on a surfboard in the ocean alongside her boyfriend, Jack Robinson.
 Her hair was slicked-back wet for the pic and she flashed a giant smile for the camera.
-In the last photo, the model was seen swimming underwater next to a stingray.
+In the last photo, the model swam underwater next to a ray.
 She wore a small black bikini with thong bottoms that highlighted her curvy backside.
 Muniz included a lengthy caption in honor of World Oceans Day and urged her fans to do their best to preserve the oceans.
 The surfer asked others to come up with five daily routines that would conserve water.

-Many of the model’s 755,000 Instagram followers turned out to show their support for the eco-friendly post, as over 16,000 of them found their way to the “like” button.
+Many of her 755,000 Instagram followers turned out to show their support for the eco-friendly post, as over 16,000 of them found their way to the “like” button.
 Muniz’s replies were flooded with heart and wave emoji.
-Fans complimented her pics, and thanked the model for the post.
+Fans complimented her pics and thanked her for the post.

 “Thank you so much for your support!” charitable organization 4ocean wrote from their official Instagram account.

-“What a dream,” one fan commented while adding three heart-eye emoji.
+“What a dream,” one fan wrote, adding three heart-eye emoji to their message.

-“The best place with the best peeps,” another replied.
+“The best place with the best peeps,” replied another.

-“Gorgeous,” an admirer commented alongside a heart emoji.
+“Gorgeous,” an admirer remarked, alongside a heart emoji.

 As covered by The Inquisitr, last week Muniz flaunted her assets in a tight-fitting brown halter top.
 She uploaded two snaps in the outfit which treated fans to a view of her curves and her flawless face.
-That upload earned more than 56,000 likes and 400 comments.
+That post earned more than 56,000 likes and 400 comments.